soumendrak/MTEnglish2Odia/docs/index.md

   - Transliterate those words to Odia
   - Using some other existing translation system, convert those words to Hindi/Sanskrit then transliterate those words to Odia.
 Because most of the words in between Hindi/Sanskrit and Odia are same and people can understand.

+### <a name="january2019"></a> Detailed works completed/ongoing in January 2019

+## Impediments
+- [x] Get at least 10,000 parallel open corpus for Odia language to begin with.
+- [ ] Verification of the existing corpus badly needed.
+- [ ] Moses does not run on Windows.
+Need an Ubuntu OS to test that.
+- [ ] Need a cloud system to host manual translation API server and in future for online translation.

 ## Referred articles/websites:
 * [Apertium Wiki for Odia language](http://wiki.apertium.org/wiki/Odia)